hm-seclab/paper-a-wayf-spec/non-browser-poc/README.md

 ## Authenticator

-The given authenticator implements the CTAP2 spec + the proposed fedEntity extension.
-It keeps its state in memory, i.e. you will loose all created credentials when terminating the application.
+The given authenticator implements the CTAP2 spec + the proposed federationId extension.
+It keeps its state in memory, i.e. you will lose all created credentials when terminating the application.

 * NOTE: The authenticator exposes itself via _uhid_ but this is a feature only supported by Linux.